charlierobson/zedragon/README.md

 ### BUGS
 * ship parts left behind when reversing
 * explosion parts left behind sometimes
+* crash when ship goes into line 9

 ### NICE TO HAVE
 * inter-screen wipes - may also help with enemy resets like depth chargers